 Before making any final decisions about participating, you will have the opportunity to have all your questions and concerns addressed.
 Remember, participation is strictly voluntary.
 There are no consequences if you don’t participate.

-The Age-Related Eye Disease Study (AREDS) is a major study sponsored by the National Eye Institute (NEI).
+The Age-Related Eye Disease Study (AREDS) and Age-Related Eye Disease Study 2 (AREDS 2) were large studies sponsored by the National Eye Institute (NEI).
 Our retina specialists were involved as investigators in the AREDS 2 study.

 In the AREDS study, scientists looked at the effect of zinc and antioxidants on patients with cataracts, and those with varying stages of AMD.
 Also, those patients without evidence of cataract or AMD to determine if zinc and/or antioxidants can prevent the development of these conditions.
 The first AREDS formulation of vitamin and mineral supplements (vitamin C, E, beta-carotene and Zinc) can reduce the risk of progression in AMD.